Texas Roadhouse (TXRH)

 11. Return on Invested Capital (ROIC)

-13. Key Takeaways from Texas Roadhouse’s Q3 Results
+12. Key Takeaways from Texas Roadhouse’s Q4 Results

-There are definitely a lot of things to like about Texas Roadhouse.
+In our opinion, Texas Roadhouse is a solid company.
 First off, its revenue growth was good over the last six years.
-And while its projected EPS for the next year is lacking, its marvelous same-store sales growth is on another level.
+And while its gross margins make it more challenging to reach positive operating profits compared to other restaurant businesses, its marvelous same-store sales growth is on another level.
 On top of that, its new restaurant openings have increased its brand equity.

-Wall Street analysts have a consensus one-year price target of $189.08 on the company (compared to the current share price of $168.05).
+Wall Street analysts have a consensus one-year price target of $196.85 on the company (compared to the current share price of $188.90), implying they see 4.2% upside in buying Texas Roadhouse in the short term.